Claude Sonnet 4.6 vs GPT-5.5 Pro

 The capability footprint is close: both models cover vision, multimodal input, reasoning mode, function calling, and tool use.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

-For cost, Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens, while GPT-5.5 Pro lists $30/1M input and $180/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider, while GPT-5.5 Pro lists tiered pricing: 0-272,000t is $30/1M input and $180/1M output; 272,000t+ is $60/1M input and $270/1M output.
 A 70/30 input-output blend puts Claude Sonnet 4.6 lower by about $68.40 per million blended tokens.
-Availability is 4 providers versus 1, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 6 providers versus 3, so concentration risk also matters.

 FAQ